Ckathode/archimedes-ships/README.md

 ####<p style='text-align: center;'>Contact</p>

-The best way to get in contact with me is to go on #ArchimedesShips+ on irc.esper.net
+The best way to get in contact with me is to go on #DavincisVessels on irc.esper.net